tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 _A_

+Automotive development engineers must access test data from multiple sources before being able to analyse any given suite of tests.
+Each project, of which there can be dozens running in parallel at a single test facility, consumes terrabytes of data that are saved on various network shares, instrument drives and databases.
+Aggregating these data into a cohesive project can take time and be fault-prone, leading to data loss and direct drops in operational efficiency.

+These data must also be backed up

+Streamlined and reliable data management solutions are valuable in automotive engineering where large volumes of high-value data are generated daily at computerised test and development facilities.
+Each facility will likely operate using test equipment manufactured by different suppliers

+Each facility can contain many test laboratories that are used to meausure various attributes from a particular item, such as a turbo, engine, or full vehicle.

+where that are used for taking measurements , where anything from a single engine component up to a full vehicle can be tested using an array of digitally-controlled measuring equipment.

+labs such as rig-rooms that test individual components to full-vehicle test-cells.

+Test systems from multiple suppliers communiate using clearly-defined protocols and commands that are standardised such as AK via serial and HTTP via ethernet.
+Proprietary file formats may exist for fast-frequency data recorders in the order of MHz, which are often down-sampled for analysis and recorded as something like a '.csv'. tend to be compatible unless of a high-volume (>MHz) data source. can often interact with unencrypted standardised protocols.

+Suppliers of the test equipment may use non-standard I/O, requiring bespoke configuration to interface with the facility network. provide test instrumentation, which may operate using fundamentally different control systems such as either non-reprogrammable digitised controllers or fully configurable computer controllers running an operating system such as Microsoft Windows. are manufactured by Integrating test instrumentation from a variety of manufacturers with a range of data interfaces and data types requires bespoke network solutions.
+Furthermore, a test facility catering for multiple active projects with specific requirements means automotive engineers must often access a variety of data storage media to read, write and modify their project test data.

-Efficient test data management is crucial for the efficient operation of automotive engineering development facilities where high volumes of high-value test data is generated continuously.
-Integrating test instrumentation from a variety of manufacturers with a range of data interfaces and data types requires bespoke network solutions.
-Furthermore, multiple projects with their individual requirements and demands means automotive engineers must often access a variety of data storage media to read, write and modify data.
+Efficient management of test data is crucial for the streamlined operation of automotive engineering development facilities where high volumes of measurement data are generated.
+Multiple suppliers provide test instrumentation, which may operate using fundamentally different control systems such as either non-reprogrammable digitised controllers or fully configurable computer controllers running an operating system such as Microsoft Windows. are manufactured by Integrating test instrumentation from a variety of manufacturers with a range of data interfaces and data types requires bespoke network solutions.
+Furthermore, a test facility catering for multiple active projects with specific requirements means automotive engineers must often access a variety of data storage media to read, write and modify their project test data.

 Being faced with a range of data sources accessed from various locations contributes to limited productivity.
 Some standard data management solutions with their respective limitations are briefly outlined below:

-**1. Relational databases (SQL or Oracle) running on server-grade hardware with configurable client software**
+**1. Relational databases (SQL, Oracle) running on server-grade hardware with configurable client software**

-- Artificial restrictions set by the suppliers (number of active connections, feature sets, CPU core availability).
+- Artificial restrictions set by the suppliers (number of active connections, feature sets, CPU cores).
 - Physical restrictions created by the infrastructure (network bandwidth, data media read/write speeds).
 - Multiple single points of failure on the network and host machine (connection issues, power loss, corrupt media).